 - Soft Robotics for Human Cooperation and Rehabilitation Lab (Prof. A. Bicchi)

-- and other laboratories of the ADVR, coordinated by Prof. D. Caldwell
+- Advanced Robotics laboratories coordinated by Prof. D. Caldwell

 in addition to the external collaborations including

-- Dipartimento di Elettronica, Informazione e Bioingegneria, Politecnico di Milano, Italy (Prof. P. Rocco and Dr. A. Zanchettin),
+- Dipartimento di Elettronica, Informazione e Bioingegneria, Politecnico di Milano, Italy (Prof. P. Rocco, Prof. Elena De momi, and Dr. A. Zanchettin),

 - The Neuroscience and Robotics Laboratory, Northwestern University, USA (Dr. Eric Schearer),